Bren2010/uTP/README.md

 The optional `callback` parameter will be executed when the data is finally written out--this may not be immediately.

 #### socket.end([data], [encoding])
-Half-closes the socket, i.e., it sends a FIN packet.
-It is possible the server will still send some data.*
+Closes the socket, i.e., it sends a FIN packet.

 If `data` is specified, it is equivalent to calling `socket.write(data, encoding)` followed by `socket.end()`.